Skip to content

 May Day markets & traditions

 Traditional part of May Day in Tampere is Teekkarikaste, where engineering students from Tampere University are dipped in the Tammerkoski rapids on the 1st of May.
 It’s a cherished tradition in Tampere’s May Day festivities, and you can witness the cheerful event shortly after noon.
-This spring, students will be dipped in Ratina instead of the usual location, Koskipuisto.

 How about enjoying a May Day buffet in the stunning setting of Finlayson Palace?
 Make a reservation for this traditional experience.